za-net/za-net.github.io/_pages/about-hamvoip.md

 Whether you're a seasoned ham radio operator looking to expand your communication capabilities or a newcomer interested in exploring the world of amateur radio, HamVOIP provides a modern and reliable solution for connecting with fellow enthusiasts around the globe.

-To learn more about HamVOIP and how to get started, visit [HamVOIP website](https://www.hamvoip.org/).

 [https://hamvoip.org/](https://hamvoip.org/){:target="_blank"}